kajott/TrackMeister/README.md

 - fake VU meters (based on note velocity and channel, not the actual audio samples)
 - smooth fade out (triggered manually, automatically after looping, or after a configurable time)
 - loudness normalization, with a built-in EBU R128 (a.k.a.
 ReplayGain 2.0) loudness analyzer
+- many customization options
+- configuration using INI files or an internal UI
 - cross-platform (tested on Windows and Linux)
 - single executable; no extra DLLs/`.so`s needed
 - open source (MIT license)